 If you’re stepping into software modding and flashing, then TWRP is a tool you should be familiar with.
 It is a custom recovery that allows you to flash custom ROMs, kernels, mods like ViPER4Android and Xposed Framework, and even take NANDroid backups of the complete Android OS.
 If you’re after rooting, you can also use TWRP to flash Magisk and root your phone, something I will be demonstrating in this tutorial as well.

-In the past, I have already covered tutorials to install TWRP on the Exynos Galaxy S20 series and root it using Magisk.
-The method for the Snapdragon models was a bit different and required additional steps and files.
+I have already covered tutorials to install TWRP on the Exynos Galaxy S20 series and root it using Magisk.
+The method for the Snapdragon models is a bit different and required additional steps and files.
 So I decided to do a separate tutorial for it.

 Did you know?
 You can easily remove bloatware from the Galaxy S20 series without Root.